 727 The Art of Literary Translation: Poetry - Dr. Marcela Sulak

 Literary translators attempt, on a most basic level, to carry a literal meaning from one language to another across a text.
 Yet, as translation often involves surveying and mapping the boundaries of a literary world, a good translator recognizes that words often work within culturally and politically significant prosodic and rhyming forms.
 In a world marked by mass displacement of populations, in which much national and international literature is written by poets and writers in exile, prosody can be a tent in which the Old World takes refuge in the New.
 Poetry is, as Iraqi poet Saadi Youssef puts it, a palm frond that will "carry pollen from exile to exile,” or it can serve as the path by which a conquering cultural force makes inroads into a formerly sovereign one.
-In this course, students will become acquainted with options and strategies available for translating poetry into English while attending to artistic, cultural and politically significant features of the works they are translating.
+In this Literature course, students will become acquainted with options and strategies available for translating poetry into English while attending to artistic, cultural and politically significant features of the works they are translating.

 726/728 The Art of Literary Translation: Prose - Prof. Evan Fallenberg